ntjess/typst-tada/src/display.typ

 /// #format-float(123456.1121, precision: 1, hundreds-separator: "_")
 /// ```
 ///
-/// - hundreds-separator (auto,str): The character to use to separate hundreds
-/// - decimal (auto,str): The character to use to separate the integer and fractional portions
-/// - precision (none,int): The number of digits to show after the decimal point.
-If `none`,
-///   then no rounding will be done.
-/// - pad (bool): If true, then the fractional portion will be padded with zeros to match the
-///   precision if needed.
 /// -> str
-#let format-float(number,
+#let format-float(
+  /// The number to convert -> number number,
+  /// The character to use to separate hundreds -> str | auto
   hundreds-separator: auto,
+  /// The character to use to separate the integer and fractional portions -> str | auto
   decimal: auto,
+  /// The number of digits to show after the decimal point.
+If `none`, then no rounding will be done.
+  /// -> int | none
   precision: none,
+  /// If true, then the fractional portion will be padded with zeros to match the precision if needed.
+  /// -> bool
   pad: false,
 ) = {
   // Adds commas after each 3 digits to make